camaraproject/Commonalities/documentation/API-design-guidelines.md

 API Name: device-roaming-subscriptions
 Event-type: org.camaraproject.device-roaming-subscriptions.v0.roaming-on
-Grant-level, action on resource: create
+Grant-level: action on resource: create
-For e.g. device-roaming-subscriptions:org.camaraproject.device-roaming-subscriptions.v0.roaming-on:create
+For e.g., device-roaming-subscriptions:org.camaraproject.device-roaming-subscriptions.v0.roaming-on:create

 #### API-level scopes (sometimes referred to as wildcard scopes in CAMARA)
 The decision on the API-level scopes was made within the [Identity and Consent Management Working Group](https://github.com/camaraproject/IdentityAndConsentManagement) and is documented in the design guidelines to ensure the completeness of this document.